-- A farmyard manure application of up to 25t/ha is recommended before drilling the herbal ley. - Applications of organic manures are permitted between 1st March and 30th August.
-Manure application rates are limited to either one application of up to 25t/ha of farmyard manure per year or two applications of cattle slurry per year, each of up to 30m3/ha per application. - Slurry must only be applied using low emission spreading equipment, and preferably by shallow injection.

-Fertiliser and lime use:

-- Applications of nitrogen fertiliser are not permitted. - Maintenance applications of phosphorus and potash fertiliser are permitted, as per the AHDB Nutrient Management Guide (RB209).
+- Manure use: - A farmyard manure application of up to 25t/ha is recommended before drilling the herbal ley. - Applications of organic manures are permitted between 1st March and 30th August.
+Manure application rates are limited to either one application of up to 25t/ha of farmyard manure per year or two applications of cattle slurry per year, each of up to 30m3/ha per application. - Slurry must only be applied using low emission spreading equipment, and preferably by shallow injection. - Fertiliser and lime use: - Applications of nitrogen fertiliser are not permitted. - Maintenance applications of phosphorus and potash fertiliser are permitted, as per the AHDB Nutrient Management Guide (RB209).
 No more fertiliser should be applied than is required to maintain soil P and K indices of 2.
-Nutrients applied in manure and grazing deposits must be taken into account when planning fertiliser applications. - o Applications of lime are permitted.
+Nutrients applied in manure and grazing deposits must be taken into account when planning fertiliser applications. - Applications of lime are permitted. - Grazing: - Graze lightly while the crop is establishing (usually 6 to 8 weeks after sowing) to encourage tillering.

-Grazing:

-- O Graze lightly while the crop is establishing (usually 6 to 8 weeks after sowing) to encourage tillering.
 Once growing well, rotationally graze allowing about 4 to 6 weeks for recovery and regrowth.
 Using electric fencing, ration an area to last from 1 to 3 days, but adjust this area to match growth and stock requirements.
 Overgrazing will damage chicory crowns. - Surplus production from herbal leys can be made into silage but from year 2 onwards avoid cutting silage after July as chicory stems can become woody. - Summer grazing by livestock is permitted between 15th March and 15th October inclusive (i.e. 7 months).
-Winter grazing is restricted to light grazing by sheep between 16th October and 14th March inclusive. - The maximum summer grazing stocking rate is 3.0 livestock units per hectare (LU/ha) per summer grazing period, calculated using the following table:
+Winter grazing is restricted to light grazing by sheep between 16th October and 14th March inclusive - Stocking rates are limited and need to be discussed with Wessex Water Catchment Advisor prior to grazing